Deaadman/ItemRarities/ROADMAP.md

 Planned content which doesn't have a set release version or date.

   - Create custom UILabel, instead of duplicating existing ones.
 	 - This should allow much easier implementation.
 	 - May eliminate any incompatibilities.
   - Ability to filter by rarity.
+  - Add animations once a higher rarity is found?

 ## Concept Ideas: